Joshiryoku: How Is Girl Power Defined In Japan

 At the same time, joshiryoku is also a very common and highly used term among women during girls-night-outs.
 Among women, the word tends to be used to describe inner beauty or lifestyle choices they make.
 A woman might be praised for going on a morning run every day.
 She might be told she has a high level of joshiryoku for eating organic veggies and drinking cold-pressed juice.
 Spending money and energy on health and beauty is associated with the idea of admirable self-maintenance.
 Living a healthy and fulfilled life is what Japanese women take into consideration when they talk about their own femininity.

-The popular Japanese beauty and lifestyle website Jooy conducted a survey in October this year regarding differences in perception of joshiryoku between men and women.
+The popular Japanese beauty and lifestyle website Jooy conducted a survey regarding differences in perception of joshiryoku between men and women.
 The findings were not that surprising.

 The ladies’ top five choices were: